lanl/singularity-eos/doc/sphinx/src/models.rst

     P_0 = \rho_0 Z(\rho_0) C_V T_0(\gamma-1),

 where :math:`P_0` is by default 1 bar.
-Denisty is obtained via Newton iteration.
+Denisty is obtained through root finding methods.

 The settable parameters for this EOS are :math:`\gamma-1`, specific heat capacity (:math:`C_V`), covolume (:math:`b`) and offset internal energy (:math:`q`).
 Optionally, the reference state for the entropy calculation can